Cryptosporidiosis: Research

-A recombinant Cryptosporidium parvum oocyst surface protein (rCP15/60) vaccine has produced an antibody response in a large group of cows and also antibody response in calves fed rCP15/60-immune colostrum produced by these vaccinated cows.
+A recombinant Cryptosporidium parvum oocyst surface protein (rCP15/60) vaccine has produced an antibody response in a large group of cows and also an antibody response in calves fed rCP15/60-immune colostrum produced by these vaccinated cows.
 This is very promising.
-Human Cryptosporidium parvum infections are particularly prevalent and often fatal in neonates in developing countries and to immunocompromised people, such as AIDS patients.
+Human Cryptosporidium parvum infections are particularly prevalent and often fatal in infants in developing countries and to immunocompromised people, such as AIDS patients.
 There is no commercially available effective vaccine against Cryptosporidium parvum, although passive immunization utilizing different zoite surface (glyco)proteins has shown promise.
 Developmental stages of the life cycle of the parasite might act as possible targets for vaccine development.
 The organism is detected in 65–97% of the surface-water supply in the United States and is resistant to most disinfectants used for the treatment of drinking water.
 Antibodies in the serum of humans and animals infected with Cryptosporidium parvum react with several antigens, one of which is a 15 kDa protein (CP15) located on the surface of the organism.
 This protein is a good candidate for use as a molecular vaccine because previous studies have shown that a monoclonal antibody to CP15 confers passive immunity to mice.
 Currently, there is no vaccine or completely effective drug therapy against Cryptosporidium parvum in HIV/AIDS individuals.

 A summary of discoveries presented at the most recent (June 2019) international symposium on Cryptosporidium has been published in 2020.

-Other animals
+In animals

 The most important zoonotic reservoirs are cattle, sheep and goats.
 In addition, in recent years, cryptosporidiosis has plagued many commercial leopard gecko breeders.
 Several species of the Cryptosporidium family (C. serpentes and others) are involved, and outside of geckos it has been found in monitor lizards, iguanas and tortoises, as well as several snake species.